Do you want to make the most of every business opportunity? If so, you need to know how to write a great business pitch.

-An engaging, concise but informative business pitch can come in so handy when trying to inform others about your business.
-When thinking about why you might need a business pitch, several circumstances come to mind: When you’re trying to secure funding, when you’re at networking events and are looking for business partners or clients, as well as many more.
+Having an engaging, concise but informative business pitch at the ready is crucial for when you’re trying to secure funding, or when you’re at networking events and are looking for business partners or clients.

 A prime example of a solid business pitch is called an ‘elevator pitch’ – They are named this because imagine getting into an elevator having the opportunity to inform somebody about your business.
 There is a very limited time period (60 seconds or so), and in this time you need to be able to explain about your business, what it is you do and what you’re looking for – all in an engaging but concise manor that is memorable to the audience, be it 1 person or 10 people.